acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 	- **Achievement**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
 (Bunt & Prasad 2016)

 - **CONCESSION**
-	- `CONCESSION` is an expected causal relation between two arguments, where the `Expectation-raiser` is expected to cause the situation described in the other argument, but is cancelled or denied by the `Contra-expectation` argument.
-Concession highlights a difference between utterance and anchor where expectations raised by one argument are then denied by the other.
-The connective indicates that one of the arguments describes a situation A which causes C, while the other asserts (or implies) ¬C. Alternatively, one argument denotes a fact that triggers a set of potential consequences, while the other denies one or more of them. (cf. Bunt & Prasad 2016, Prasad et al. 2007, p.32,34) A diagnostic discourse marker (either at `Expectation-raiser` or `Contra-expectation`) is _although_, a diagnostic discourse marker at Contra-expectation is _however_.
+	- `CONCESSION` is an expected causal relation between two arguments, where the `Expectation-raiser` is expected to cause the situation described in the other argument, but is cancelled or denied by the `Contra-expectation` argument. `CONCESSION` is used when an expected causal relation is cancelled or denied by the situation described in one of the arguments.
+At the same time, concession is related to CONTRAST in that it highlights a difference between utterance and anchor where expectations raised by one argument are then denied by the other.
+The connective indicates that one of the arguments describes a situation A which causes C, while the other asserts (or implies) ¬C. Alternatively, one argument denotes a fact that triggers a set of potential consequences, while the other denies one or more of them. (cf. Bunt & Prasad 2016, Prasad et al. 2007, p.32,34; Webber et al. 2019, p.24) A diagnostic discourse marker (either at `Expectation-raiser` or `Contra-expectation`) is _although_, a diagnostic discourse marker at Contra-expectation is _however_.

 	Note that concessive connectives can also be used in a rhetorical or pragmatic way where their semantic conditions do not hold.
 Such cases of "apparent Concession" are included under `CONCESSION`, as well, but MUST be documented in comments (cf. Prasad et al. 2007, p.
 27).
+This includes cases in which the speech act associated with the `Expectation-raiser` is cancelled or denied by the `Contra-expectation` or its speech act.
+So far, this has only be observed for `Contra-expectation`, see there for examples (PDTB3 Comparison.Concession+SpeechAct, Webber et al. 2019, p.
+24).

-	Following PDTB, CONCESSION relations are under PDTB2 COMPARISON.
+	Following PDTB2, CONCESSION relations are under ADVERSATIVITY (PDTB2 COMPARISON).

 	- cf. SDRT (DISCOR, ANNODIS) Contrast
-	- **Expectation-raiser**: The utterance creates an expectation (a situation that is expected to cause the situation described in the other argument) that is cancelled or denied by the anchor. (cf. Bunt & Prasad 2016; PDTB "expectation", Prasad et al. 2007, p.34)
+	- **Expectation-raiser**: The utterance creates an expectation (a situation that is expected to cause the situation described in the other argument) that is cancelled or denied by the anchor. (cf. Bunt & Prasad 2016; PDTB "expectation", Prasad et al. 2007, p.34) A diagnostic discourse marker is _although_ (Webber et al. 2019, p.23-24)

 		- (119) **Although** the purchasing managers’ index continues to indicate a slowing economy, it isn’t signaling an imminent recession, said Robert Bretz, chairman of the association’s survey committee and director of materials management at Pitney Bowes Inc., Stamford, Conn.
 (PDTB2, 0036; INTRASENTENTIAL)

+		- (104) The documents also said that **although** the 64-year-old Mr. Cray has been working on the project for more than six years, the Cray-3 machine is at least another year away from a fully operational prototype.
+(PDTB3, wsj 0018; INTRASENTENTIAL)

+		- (105) It’s as if investors, the past few days, are betting that something is going to go wrong – **even if** they don’t know what.
+(PDTB3, wsj 0359; INTRASENTENTIAL)

+		- (106) **[Implicit=although]** Barely visible on Hong Kong’s property scene in 1985, by last year Japan had become the top foreign investor.
+(PDTB3, wsj 0524; INTRASENTENTIAL)

 		- cf. RST ?Concession
 		- cf. RSTDTB ?Concession, ?Antithesis, ?Preference